-The father: "In 1867 he published his Lowell Lectures under his old title of 'Wayside Thoughts'; they dealt, after the manner of the 'Day Dreams,' with school and college memories and with the practice and philosophy of education."
+The father: "In 1867 he published his Lowell Lectures under his old title of 'Wayside Thoughts' (which see in lot #2); they dealt, after the manner of the 'Day Dreams,' (see also lot #2) with school and college memories and with the practice and philosophy of education."
 (D.W.
 Thompson, the younger, in DNB).
 The son: gave six lectures in 1936, the general title was "Growth and Form in Plants and Animals".
-While in the United States he lectured in several other places, with such titles as "Soap Bubbles", "On Aristotle", "On Hexagons", "The Anatomist and the Engineer", (Ruth) and he gave a lecture "On Happiness" at Union College in Schenectady (see photograph, item 9).
+While in the United States he lectured in several other places, with such titles as "Soap Bubbles", "On Aristotle", "On Hexagons", "The Anatomist and the Engineer", (Ruth) and he gave a lecture "On Happiness" at Union College in Schenectady (see photograph in lot #1).